If you hold a Chase Sapphire Preferred credit card, you are eligible for the card’s travel insurance benefits when you use the card to book your trip.

 How Does Chase Sapphire Preferred Trip Insurance Work?

-When you book your trip flights, accommodations, and other eligible covered travel reservations with your card, you can receive trip insurance benefits.
+When you book your flights, accommodations, and other eligible covered travel reservations with your card, you can receive trip insurance benefits.

 If you want to use your travel benefits, you will need to submit a claim through your Chase account.
-You will need to fill out a claim form and supply required supporting documents.
+You will need to fill out a claim form and supply the required supporting documents.
 Keep in mind that Chase partners with insurance companies to underwrite and administer their travel protection.

 If your claims are approved, you are reimbursed for your eligible expenses through your card.